boblauer/cachegoose/README.md

 ##About

-While looking for a Mongoose caching solution, I grew tired of packages that didn't work with the latest version of Mongoose, or that returned POJO's instead of Mongoose models.
-This inspired me to write cachegoose, A Mongoose caching module that works exactly how you would expect it to, with the latest version of Mongoose.
+A Mongoose caching module that works exactly how you would expect it to, with the latest version of Mongoose.

 ##Usage